 Dampness, rot and infestation

 Repair category 1

 Notes There is no evidence indicating any significant dampness, rot or infestation within the limitations and scope of the inspection and report.

 Chimney stacks

+Repair category -

+Notes Not applicable.

+Roofing including roof space

 Repair category 1

-Notes The chimney is affected by normal weathering.

-Roofing including roof space Repair category 1 Notes The roof tiles are also affected by some typical weathering and excessive moss growth.
-Our restricted inspection of the roof space revealed no obvious issues.
+Notes The visible roof covering is generally tidy although the tiles are affected by typical weathering.